alfreedolf/plagiarism-detector/README.md

 * Defining a binary classification model and a training script.
 * Training my model and deploy it using SageMaker.
 * Evaluating my deployed classifier.
+* This part has been implemented with 4 distinct approaches:
+    1. a Linear Learner from the SageMaker available models,
+    2. an AdaBoost model from sklearn library,
+    3. a custom defined Pytorch model,
+    4. a custom defined Tensorflow model (work in progress)
 ---

 Please see the [README](https://github.com/udacity/ML_SageMaker_Studies/tree/master/README.md) in the base project from which I've implemented this detector in AWS.